Extreme events in dynamical systems and random walkers: A review: Introduction

 Fortunately, these challenges attract the attention of an increasing number of scientists nowadays, and few initial investments are proposed in this direction to recognize the role of interplay between system’s intrinsic dynamics and network’s topology in the causation of extreme events \cite{ansmann2013extreme,ray2020extreme}.
-Actually, dynamical systems rarely remain isolated, and the static network formalism maybe, in some cases, representing over-simplified scenarios ignoring the possible time-varying interactions \cite{holme2012temporal} of physical and social networks.
-This leads to another fundamental puzzle is how the mobility of agents affects the dynamics of extreme events.
-Earlier, few attempts are made to scrutinize the consequence of mobile agents \cite{frasca2008synchronization, fujiwara2011synchronization, porfiri2006random} and the effect of attractive-repulsive interactions in networks of oscillators \cite{majhi2020perspective,hong2011kuramoto,chowdhury2021antiphase,wang2011synchronous,chowdhury2020effect} from different points of view.
-However, a lack of studies related to the phenomenon of extreme events in time-varying dynamical networks creates a dramatic void for characterizing such complex infrastructures.
-These crucial questions in the context of extreme events have been brought to the spotlight recently \cite{chowdhury2019extreme,9170822}, by considering temporal networks with co-existing attractive-repulsive coupling.
-On-off intermittency among coupled chaotic oscillators is found to be responsible for extreme event genesis.
-We provide a concise yet richer and more detailed outlook of the spectacular progress of this topic in the context of dynamical networks.
+Actually, dynamical systems rarely remain isolated, and the static network formalism maybe, in some cases, representing over-simplified scenarios ignoring the possible time-varying interactions \cite{holme2012temporal,ghosh2022synchronized} of physical and social networks.
+This leads to another fundamental puzzle is how the mobility of agents affects the dynamics of a time-varying network and thereby may lead to extreme events.
+Earlier, few attempts are made to scrutinize the consequence of mobile agents \cite{frasca2008synchronization, fujiwara2011synchronization, porfiri2006random} and the effect of attractive-repulsive interactions in networks of oscillators \cite{majhi2020perspective,hong2011kuramoto,chowdhury2021antiphase,wang2011synchronous,chowdhury2020effect, sar2022swarmalators} from different points of view.
+However, a lack of studies related to the phenomenon of extreme events in time-varying dynamical networks create a dramatic void for characterizing such complex infrastructures.
+These crucial questions in the context of extreme events have been brought to the spotlight recently \cite{chowdhury2019extreme,9170822} by considering the temporal networks with co-existing attractive-repulsive coupling.
+On-off intermittency among the coupled chaotic oscillators is found to be responsible for the genesis of extreme event.
+We provide a concise yet richer and more detailed outlook of the spectacular progress of research on this topic in the context of the dynamical networks.